Richmond Gun Rally: Thousands Of Gun Owners Converge On Virginia Capitol On MLK Day

 There’s thousands of unarmed people in the square and even more carrying firearms in the street. #virginiarally @myVPM pic.twitter.com/jMJom6foyg— Craig Carper (@Craig_Carper) January 20, 2020

+The rally includes a slate of speeches that started at 11 a.m., for those gathered on the lawn below the white-columned Capitol.
+The speakers include an official from Gun Owners of America, along with state politicians.
+Two law enforcement officials also spoke.

 "At least two county sheriffs have spoken at this gun rights rally in Richmond," NPR's Sarah McCammon reports via Twitter.
-She adds, "One, Scott Jenkins of Culpeper County, says he will deputize 'thousands' of gun owners" if Virginia enacts new gun restrictions.
+She adds that Sheriff Scott Jenkins of Culpeper County "says he will deputize 'thousands' of gun owners" if Virginia enacts new gun restrictions.

 At least two county sheriffs have spoken at this gun rights rally in Richmond.
 One, Scott Jenkins of Culpepper County, says he will deputize “thousands” of gun owners if gun restrictions pass the Dem-controlled legislature in an effort to get around those laws.— Sarah McCammon📻 (@sarahmccammon) January 20, 2020